Nursery Closet – Organization Tips and Tricks

 Last week I shared Owen’s nursery, so today I thought I’d share his nursery closet and how I organized it.

-FYI, I’ll list the sources at the bottom of the post.
+I’ve listed the sources at the bottom of this post.

-I love how the Kallax provides an ample amount of storage with the eight cubbies.
+I love how the organizer provides an ample amount of storage with the eight cubbies.
 And there’s still room on top since, you know, baby clothes are smaller than adult clothes and all.